Suresh0750/Quiz-application-NEXT-JS-/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+// # build with commend

+// * create nextjs app
+ npx create-next-app@latest

+// * initialize the shadcn
+ npx shadcn-ui@latest init

+// * using shadcn for dropdown-menu
+  npx shadcn-ui@latest add dropdown-menu

+// * I used zustand  for managing the variable instead of using redux tool kit

+// #  npx shadcn-ui@latest add skeleton

+  for showing some skeleton before rendering the page